FREE CONFIDENTIAL CONSULTATION

 Our attorneys help clients enter these programs when appropriate.
 We've seen how treatment addresses underlying substance issues while avoiding the lifelong consequences of a conviction.

-Defenses Against Drug Crime Charges
+Defenses Against Drug Charges in Oakland

 Our Oakland defense attorneys build strong legal strategies based on the facts of your case.
 We examine police conduct, search procedures, and evidence handling to identify constitutional violations and procedural errors.